 All the Model S cars now come with an all glass roof as standard and so optioning the sunroof boils down to two features: being able to open it, and wanting to attach roof rails.
 If you don't want to do either of these things then there's no benefit and the standard glass roof has a noticeably larger glass area and so makes the cabin feel more airy, it’s also one less thing to go wrong which was a common problem on the earlier cars.

 All the cars now come with pretty much the same seats, you just pay for "leather" as part of an interior pack.
 The white seats are said to be the hardest wearing as they are some sort of synthetic leather which is better than it sounds and also appeal to vegans.
-On older cars, there were a variety of designs, the "next generation" being the most supportive.
+You chose your interior pack now which covers the seats, trim and headlining colour.

-This is an option that has added more and more over time.
+This is now included as standard.
 It used to be a few bells and whistles on trim and accent lighting.
 They claim adaptive headlights but they're not swivel like you get on some premium cars, on a Tesla there are a few extra lights which come on to illuminate the corner when you turn.
 The premium upgrade now includes a HEPA filter for super clean air although some complain it can be noisy.
 From summer 2017 the pack includes the sub zero pack and the upgraded hifi, so be careful if looking at older models to see what it really has.